tanishqtiwari7/ProjectEXO_Client/README.md

 - Messages are encrypted before sending and decrypted upon receipt
 - The user interface is built with Java Swing
 - AI responses are rendered with Markdown support using Flexmark
+- The splash screen uses JavaFX Media to display a video during startup

+## Customization 🎨

+### Splash Screen
+Place your own `splash.mp4` video file in the `src/main/resources` directory to customize the splash screen.

 ## Companion Project 🤝